WUSTL-Biol4220/home/course_project.md

 *(Relevant labs and lectures: TBD)*

-This file will collect all pipeline output located in the target sequence directory, then combine any compatible results or logs and generate any figures.
+This file will collect all pipeline output located in the target sequence directory, then combine any compatible results and/or logs and generate figures.

 ### Usage